moderndatacompany/dataos.info/docs/resources/lens/bi_integration/superset.md

 # Superset

-## Pre-requisites
+## Prerequisites

-- **Curl**: Ensure you have `curl` installed on your system.
-For Windows users, you may need to use `curl.exe`.
+- **Curl**: Ensure `curl` is installed on the system.
+For Windows users, `curl.exe` may be required.

-- **Lens API Endpoint**: The API endpoint provided by Lens to sync the data with meta endpoint access.
+- **Lens API Endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.

-- **Access Credentials**: For Superset, you will need access credentials such as username, password, and host.
+- **Access Credentials**: Access credentials such as username, password, and host are required for Superset.

-For Superset, you will need to supply your Superset login credentials (username and password), along with the host address where Superset is hosted.
-The command will establish a database and table with a live connection to the Lens model in Superset.
-This configuration enables direct interaction with and visualization of data from Lens within the Superset environment.
+Superset requires the login credentials (username and password) and the host address where Superset is hosted.
+The command establishes a database and table with a live connection to the Lens model in Superset, enabling direct interaction with and visualization of data from Lens within the Superset environment.

 ## Steps

 **Step 1: Run the curl command**

-To sync your Lens model with Superset, follow the below steps:
+To sync the Lens model with Superset, follow these steps:

 === "Syntax"